 There are numerous decluttering methods out there, some with cult followings.
 In 2016, I played The Minimalism Game.
 Crafted by The Minimalists, you simply print yourself a monthly calendar and get rid of one item on Day 1, two items on Day 2, and so on.
 At the end of the month, you’ll have 500 fewer items than when you started.
 It took me four months to complete this 30-day challenge because I needed to take more time to sell some furniture and clothing, wanting to r

-These past two years, I simply tracked the items that I decluttered with this simple chart of 100 squares.
-I kept this chart by my back door where I always keep a donate box.
+These past three years, I simply tracked the items that I decluttered with this simple chart of 100 squares that are kept by my back door where I always keep a donate box.
 I realize this may seem neurotic but believe me when I tell you that you have no idea how much stuff you truly possess until you track what comes in and what goes out.

-That brings me to my One In / One Out rule which I have adhered to strictly since my major clearout in 2016.
+This brings me to my One In, One Out Rule which I have adhered to strictly since my major clearout in 2016.
 After making the time and effort to declutter, you don’t want to just fill up the house again with more stuff so I get rid of one item for every non-consumable item that I bring home.
 This probably sounds hardcore or even nuts but it has become a game that I play with myself that yields a result that I find valuable, and it forces me to analyze my shopping behavior.